 The Huntingdon’s collections of paintings, decorative arts, rare books and manuscripts are beautifully displayed amidst immaculate botanical gardens and include Gainsborough’s Blue Boy and marvellous Flemish Renaissance works by van der Weyden and others.
 Norton Simon amassed one of the largest individual collections ever in the US where European Old Masters (three portraits by Rembrandt, for example) are juxtaposed with a fine display of Asian material.
 The Los Angeles County Museum of Art’s collections are vast, ranging from the art of the Ancients to contemporary works – it is particularly strong in the Arts of the Americas.

 The architecture of the city is as varied and colourful as Los Angeles itself.
 The Downtown district features many different styles from the monumental ‘Chicago School’ to the striking modern architectural icons of today.
 Bel Air and Hollywood is full of opulent, luxurious mansions and gardens, a selection of which we shall visit privately.
 These include Frank Lloyd Wright’s first domestic commission in Los Angeles and the Virginia Robinson Mansion, the oldest estate in Bel Air.
 The highly varied and picturesque ‘Revival’ style will engage us as we travel across a city which is more an aspirational and modern icon than anything else.

 We stay at the palatial Millennium Biltmore, an historic 4* hotel in Downtown Los Angeles.
 It is perfectly located within walking distance of Broadway, an array of restaurants and the Walt Disney Concert Hall, home of the LA Philharmonic.
-Participants will be advised of Opera and Concert performances when known.

 Day by day